 Despite its common occurrence, pesticide drift to people and property in Illinois often goes unreported.
 Very often, people do not know what to do if they are the victims of pesticide drift either to themselves, family members, or property.

 The first and most important step in avoiding and preventing pesticide drift is to file the Pesticide Incident Complaint Form with the Illinois Department of Agriculture if pesticide misuse occurs.

-With 22,000,000 acres of cropland, Dave Feltes feels incidents are rarely reported because people:
+Incidents are rarely reported because people:

 It is a violation of the Illinois Pesticide Act if pesticides move off the target area.
 If you suspect drift has occurred, take action to prevent further incidents!

 A pesticide drift incident that is NOT reported is a pesticide incident that has never happened in the eyes of those making the rules to protect us.